jlearnph/Facebook-Duplicate-Checker/README.md

 Disclaimer: This program is intended for informational and personal use only.
 This program is released as-is.
 I do not take any responsibility for anything you do and happens to your account / device while using this program.

-Frequently Asked Questions:

-Q: Why does it ask for my facebook email and password?
-A: Facebook does not allow checking of private accounts if you are not logged in.

-Q: How do you know whether its fake or not?
-A: Two things:
-    1. format [firstname].[lastname].[number]
-    2. default profile picture